wso2/micro-integrator/migration/data-mapper-config-migration-service/README.md

 ## How to run the tool

-1. Build CAppMigrator using maven
+1. Build DataMapperConfigMigrator using maven

 `mvn clean package`